optimuspine82/sf-it-roi/README.md

 File Structure

     app.py: The main Streamlit application script containing all UI and backend logic.

-    config.py: Contains the list of authorized emails for authentication.

     requirements.txt: A list of all Python packages required to run the application.